 Today’s gospel speaks about how to correct and forgive each other when we commit sins and faults.
-The great Anglican priest and poet, John Donne reminds us that: “No man is an island, entire unto himself.”
-Modern believers have a tendency to think that they have no right to interfere in the private lives of others and so they pay no attention to the people who are living in a sinful life.
+The great Anglican priest and poet, John Donne, reminds us that: “No man is an island, entire unto himself.”
+Modern believers have a tendency to think that they have no right to interfere in the private lives of others, and so they pay no attention to the people who are living a sinful life.

-Sometimes, we say that: “As sinners, we don’t have the moral courage or right to correct others.”
-But Jesus empathetically affirms that we are our brothers and sisters’ keepers and have a serious obligation to correct others with respect, without judging, and in a compassionate way.
+Sometimes, we say: “As sinners, we don’t have the moral courage or right to correct others.”
+But Jesus empathetically affirms that we are our brothers and sisters’ keepers and have the serious obligation to correct others with respect, without judging, and in a compassionate way.